liferay/liferay-docs/en/user/articles/110-collaboration/02-managing-documents-and-media/06-online-editing-office-365/03-creating-editing-files-office365.markdown

 4. Use the Office 365&trade; editor to create your document's content.

-5. Save your changes to @product@, or discard them:
+5. Save or discard your changes to @product@:

     **Check in:** Saves the Office 365&trade; file to Documents and Media, then deletes the file from Office 365&trade;.
 The saved file's format depends on